Man gets death sentence for raping, killing 8-year-old girl | Law-Order

 The court had held the accused guilty of rape and murder on September 24 and had slated Monday for announcing the quantum of sentence.

-After hearing arguments on the quantum of the sentence from the prosecution and defence counsel, the judge ruled that it was a rarest of rare case deserving nothing less than a death term.
+After hearing arguments on the quantum of the sentence from the prosecution and defence counsel, the judge ruled that it was a rarest of rare case deserving nothing less than the capital punishment.
 “Children have all the right to live in society happily without any fear and insecurity.
 But newspapers today are replete with the news of rapes of young girls.
 If children are not safe outside the home, this is a matter of huge concern,” the judge said, underlining the gravity of the offence.

 “The legislature had amended the POCSO Act in 2019 because of the spurt in such crimes against children.
 Hence in the present case, the accused is a curse for the society and it is justified to give the death sentence to him,” Special Public Prosecutor Prakash Dhawal said quoting from the judgement of the court.